bahetiaditi/transfer_learning_mobilenet/README.md

 ## Colab Notebook

-For a comprehensive walkthrough, refer to the [Colab Notebook](https://colab.research.google.com/drive/1stLYaJcLd6rMSpQer2L2gYzvDVHAVZnH?usp=sharing)
+For a comprehensive walkthrough, refer to the Colab notebook